hejtmy/ib-psych/content/activities/evaluating-research/index.md

 11. Concluding remarks.
 If you want to note something more, please do so.

-## Schedule

-1. Go over one psych paper together (procrastionation by Dan Ariely)

-2. Read the article and Answer questions 1-4 - even though they don’t know perfectly how or they don't understand the entire paper

-3. Get their answers and give brief pointers.
-Do not mark at this point

-4. Get back to each question as you do each appropriate section (sampling, ethics) and ask them to hand you answer to those questions as you cover the lessons.

-5. After all questions have been answered, give them one week to "finalize" the report.

-6. Get their new answers and mark them.

-##

-{{% notice tip %}}
-asdfasdfasdf
-{{% /notice %}}

-{{% attachments /%}}
 ### Recomended journals
 | Authors                                                                               | Title                                                                                                            | Journal                                        | Full journal                                                                    | Publication year |
 |---------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------|------------------------------------------------|---------------------------------------------------------------------------------|------------------|